 DRAFT COPY.
 COMMENTS INVITED.
 Send to B. O'Sullivan - 47 The Avenue Morwell VIC, 3840.

 These Howard Engines use a dry sump lubricating system.
 Oil from the oil tank is pumped through the hollow timing side main shaft then through several oil ways into the big end roller bearing.
 The oil, after it leaves the big end, lubricates the other components by splash.
+A second oil pump removes the surplus oil from the bottom of the crankcase and pumps it via a filter back into the oil tank.

 This system has one serious defect.
 Whatever is placed into the oil tank is forced into the big end bearing.
 If the oil is contaminated with dirt etc., it will damage the bearing and block up the oil ways to the big end bearing.

 Ball and roller bearings only need a small quantity of oil to lubricate them, but the oil flow must be regular and the oil perfectly clean.
+The HOWARD system does not filter the oil before it is pumped into the big end.
+In other words, the filter is in the wrong place.

 Over the years that I have been playing with HOWARD engines, I have noted that a large number have blown up with broken connecting rods and fractured crank cases.
 When these engines are dismantled, the big end bearings are found to be seized solid and frequently the rollers will be jammed side ways and worn into a square shape and look as if they have been heated to a brown colour.
 Lack of lubrication>